headsrooms/telegram-bell/README.md

 - channels and keywords which you want to get notified
 - Telegram token (2FA)

-Then, the app will resend you the coinciding messages to your 'Saved Messages' channel in Telegram.
+The app will then forward the matching messages to your "Saved Messages" channel in Telegram over time.

 #### Config

     tbell config

+You can reconfigure the application at any time with this command.

 #### Show susbscribed channels